Marathon Training: 10 Zone 4 / Threshold Run Sessions

 FAQ: Threshold Training and Zone 4 for Marathon Runners

-How often should I train in Zone 4 for the marathon?
+How often should I include Zone 4 sessions?

 FURTHER READING: BUILD YOUR MARATHON BASE